PlGGS/xva-doc/src/manual/tutorial1.md

 At this point, you should see a chart based off of your selected Symbol for the most recent exchange period like the one shown below!
 Feel free to zoom in and out and scroll through your newly created chart.

-[//]: # "Your script should now provide functionality similar to [this](https://github.com/PlGGS/Vertex-Analytics/blob/master/sample%20scripts/sampleBaseScript.js)"
+Your script should now provide functionality similar to [this](https://github.com/PlGGS/Vertex-Analytics/blob/master/sample%20scripts/sampleBaseScript.js)

 ![view chart](asset/view_chart.png)